 While everyone kept on saying that a short trip to the Netherlands in July was going to be horrible because of the “high temperatures” and the hordes of tourists, we still decided to visit once by mid-July to celebrate my birthday in Amsterdam.

-What can I say, I am a die-hard Neapolitan girl, I love the weather and beauty of Naples, and to me The Netherlands in July felt absolutely perfect.
 Not only it wasn’t as warm as everyone kept on saying (it was like springtime in Naples), but we only rarely experienced some light rain in the afternoon.
 It stopped after half an hour max and we weren’t bothered at all.

 As for the tourists, after visiting Japan we can honestly say that the Netherlands in July are absolutely fine!